ssorj/salty-pug/README.md

       //<entity-type>-any/api/             <- A dynamically selected thing (anycast balanced treatment)
       //<entity-type>-all/api/             <- All the things (multicast)
       //<entity-type>-<entity-id>/api/     <- A particular thing
-        - Once for each store
+        - One for each store
-        - Note that this single service would still multiple backing processes
+        - Note that this single service would still have multiple backing processes

     Store
       Handles //store-all/api/find-item